Struggles Along My Journey as an Afro-Latina Travel Blogger

 I also Battled Being Afro-Latina

-I got caught up in the struggle of being Latina within the Black travel blogger community.
-I hate that I had to seek out this community to begin with.
-But as I often joked to my friends, there can only be a few travel bloggers of color making it big in the mainstream (white) community at a time (ugh, it felt uncomfortable writing that).
+I initially got caught up in the struggle of being Latina within the Black travel blogger community.
+I hate that I had to seek out this community to begin with (it is 2018 y’all — why is diversity still an issue?), but as I often joked to my friends: it seems there can only be a few travel bloggers of color making it big in the mainstream (white) community at a time so we need to seek out a more welcoming community and create our own spaces.

 So I sought new outlets, particularly Black network groups.
-This was a difficult feat, as I am a Latina who seems to be accepted as Black arbitrarily while other times cursed for being too "light skinned" (but am I, really?).
+This was a difficult feat, as I am a Latina who seems to be accepted as Black arbitrarily while other times cursed for being too "light skinned" or “Spanish” to be Black.
+This was frustrating for many reasons:

-I (stupidly) stressed over not being recognized by a popular Black traveler Instagram account that only accidentally featured "me" when my post highlighted a darker, African-American guest blogger.
-Yes, they actually posted a feature about my blog using her photo!
+Example: I once stressed over a popular Black travel Instagram account that (accidentally) featured "me" on their account using a darker, African-American woman’s photo.
+Yes, they actually posted a feature about my blog using her photo — you read that right.
+(Looking back, it could’ve been an honest mistake but was amplified by my insecurity.)

-This immediately confirmed my suspicion that I either wasn't dark enough or that I pissed someone off for referring to myself as Latina/Afro-Latina (if you didn't know - yes, that is an issue).
+If I had any suspicion about not being “black enough” this confirmed it.
+I either wasn't dark enough or pissed someone off for referring to myself as Latina/Afro-Latina instead of Black (if you didn't know - yes, that also is an issue).

 I'm Black.
 I am Latina.
 I am American.
 And I'm awesome.